bradsimpson213/Mello/README.md

 A Zen inspired Kanban board allows you to relax and mindfully evalute your progress, and thoughtfully plan your future!

 ## MVP
-- Boards
+- Boards (mostly complete)
-- Lists & Cards
+- Lists & Cards (mostly complete)
-- Drag and Drop Functionality
+- Drag and Drop Functionality (COMPLETED!)
 - Board Settings (Background Colors/Images)
 - Checklists and Due Dates